HaoEnHsu/semantic-plausibility/README.md

 Basic features of data:

+To Start:
+-have train, test, dev in same folder as .py code files -run requirements.txt file

 1. Size of dataset.
+   -simply run the file, and output prints to terminal

+   Number of data instances in train: 2449
+   Number of data instances in testing data: 307 Number of data instances in validation data: 306

 2. Label balance of dataset, how many data instances are labeled plausible versus implausible.
+  -see terminal outputs numbers and generated bar chart.
+The data is balanced.
+   Train label counts:
+    {0: 1227, 1: 1222}
+   Test label counts:
+    {0: 154, 1: 153}
+   Validation label counts:
+    {0: 153, 1: 153}
 3. Number of items in each data instance.
+   -see terminal output and generated bar chart.
+Each data instance has 3 words.
+    {3: 2449}
 4. Vocabulary in dataset.
+   -see terminal output
+   Number of unique terms in the train dataset: 561 Number of unique terms in the test dataset: 315 Number of unique terms in the dev dataset: 330

 5. Word count and token frequency.
+   -see terminal output
+   Number of tokens in the train dataset: 7347
+   Number of tokens in the test dataset: 921
+   Number of tokens in the dev dataset: 918

 6. Out-of-vocabulary (OOV) words in dev and test data.
+   -see terminal output
    Number of OOV words in dev set: 13
    Dev set OOV percentage: 0.039
    Number of OOV words in test set: 12